Conferences & Education

 CHICA-Canada's Online Novice Infection Prevention and Control Course

-The CHICA-Canada Novice Infection Prevention and Control (IP&C) course will be offered from September to June each year.
+This course runs from September to June each year.

-Preference for admission to this interactive online distance education course will be given to the novice infection prevention and control practitioner (less than 2 years' experience) currently working in IP&C. Applications will also be considered from others working in healthcare and/or exploring opportunities in IP&C.
+Preference for admissionwill be given to novice infection prevention and control professionals (less than 2 years' experience).
+Applications will also be considered from others working in healthcare and/or exploring opportunities in infection prevention and control.

 ENDORSED BY CHICA-CANADA